ERSchultz/GNN_HiC_to_Structure/README.md

 We include a bash script (bin/create_environment.sh) to create an anaconda environment and install all necessary dependencies.
 A reference environment file is provided in environment.yml. # TODO clean up environment.

-We also require https://github.com/SorenKyhl/TICG-chromatin in order to run the simulation engine and for some utility functions.
-Currently, you need to use the Eric branch of TICG-chromatin for proper compatibility. # TODO
+We also require https://github.com/SorenKyhl/TICG-chromatin (master branch) in order to run the simulation engine and for some utility functions.

-You can run the following bash commands to install the Eric branch only within the GNN conda environment:
+You can run the following bash commands to install TICG-chromatin within the GNN conda environment:

 conda activate python3.9_pytorch1.9